13 Negatives Of Living In Mexico

 You might even hire a service thinking you’ll get download speeds of 100Mbps, only to find out that you’re actually getting 20Mbps tops!
 And let’s not even talk about upload speeds because, for some reason, upload speeds tend to be even slower in Mexico.

-This might be especially important to you if you’re coming to Mexico and are planning to have a remote job while you live here.
+This might be especially important if you’re coming to Mexico and plan to have a remote job while you live there.
 Do a quick internet speed test before you rent the house you’re looking into.
-Ask the landlord for the wifi password and use a program like the speed test by Okla.
+Ask the landlord for the Wi-Fi password and use a program like the Speed Test by Okla.

 Do your research to make sure you’ll have the optimal speed to be able to do your job.
 Depending on where you live, you might be able to get fiber optic since big cities are quickly adopting more coverage.
 But even if a city says it has fiber-optic available it doesn’t mean it’s available in your neighborhood.